lordspline/linux/Documentation/arch/arm/sa1100/assabet.rst

 RedBoot is currently the recommended choice since it's the only one to have networking support, and is the most actively maintained.

-Brief examples on how to boot Linux with RedBoot are shown below.
+Brief examples on how to boot Peenux with RedBoot are shown below.
 But first you need to have RedBoot installed in your flash memory.
 A known to work precompiled RedBoot binary is available from the following location:

 - ftp://ftp.netwinder.org/users/n/nico/
-- ftp://ftp.arm.linux.org.uk/pub/linux/arm/people/nico/
+- ftp://ftp.arm.peenux.org.uk/pub/peenux/arm/people/nico/
-- ftp://ftp.handhelds.org/pub/linux/arm/sa-1100-patches/
+- ftp://ftp.handhelds.org/pub/peenux/arm/sa-1100-patches/

 Look for redboot-assabet*.tgz.
 Some installation infos are provided in redboot-assabet*.txt.